dgoldman-msft/Get-AutopilotRegistrationInformation/README.md

     Start the check and export the data to individual csv files for later user

-> EXAMPLE 4: Get-AutopilotRegistrationCheck -EventNumber 25 -ExportData _verbose
+> EXAMPLE 4: Get-AutopilotRegistrationCheck -EventNumber 25 -ExportData -Verbose

     Start the check and export the data to individual csv files for later user with verbose information